 When I was in my thirties and my children were young I became very ill.
 I looked fine to most people, but I didn’t feel fine at all.
-I battled insomnia for about seven years.
+I battled insomnia hard for about seven years.
 I was exhausted and severely fatigued.
 I ran on adrenaline most of the time.
 At the height of my illness I once went 23 days with only a few hours of rest each night, induced by Ambien.
 The pain was almost unbearable.
 My kids saved my life.
 Being here for them kept me going.

 I’m the same way with crying.
 I just don’t do it very often.
 It is something I should probably start tracking because it can’t be good for me.
 I’m certain it’s as important for my health as being well hydrated or sleeping.
 I wonder if the sweating and the crying are part of my same wiring?
 What I know is that the sweating was something new that happened when I was sick and was never an issue before.
 But I’ve never been a crier.
 I’ve always been stoic.
 Sort of unflappable.
 I’ve become curious about the meaning of this part of my human design.